Afcon: Cameroon players finally agree to fly to Egypt | Goal.com

 The players had refused to travel in protest of the bonuses offered to them by the government.
 They were demanding 40 million francs (€61,000) each, whereas the authorities said they could only afford half of that amount, 20 million francs (€30,500), which had already been wired to their respective bank accounts.

-Mediations from Fecafoot, the Sports Minister and other state dignitaries including legend Samuel Eto’o failed.
+Mediations from Fecafoot, the Sports Minister and other state dignitaries including legend Samuel Eto’o had failed earlier in the day.

 In an open letter to the general public, the players explained the following during their standoff with the government: